 Weather in Banff in November

 There’s still only a light breeze, so there’s not much windchill to worry about, and it’s still great to be outside when you’re in the sunshine.
 But night time?
 It can be super cold.
-Think -9°C. November marks the start of the ski season and you’ll find SkiBig3 resorts open, but the runs will likely be visited by locals.
+Think -9°C. November marks the official start of the ski season and you’ll find SkiBig3 resorts open, but the runs will likely only be visited by locals.

 Few tourists are here in November, meaning now crowds and low prices.
 However, if you wanted to see the beautiful blue lakes in their splendor you’ll be disappointed.
 They are pretty much frozen now.
 Grab some ice skates as November is the best time to skate on the natural lakes before the snow covers them.